kevinwss/WebCrawler/README.md

 # WebCrawler

-Extract the symptoms and diseases from web.
+Extract the symptoms and diseases from web.\n
 Please test in Python3.